polterguy/micro/README.md

 If you don't apply a skin, there are no fancy fonts, and little layout in general unless you include a skin, since Micro only solves the bare minimum expected from every page you create - Leaving the rest up to you to explicitly solve as you wish.
-This implies that it doesn't _"end up as much in your way"_, as you apply your own custom design to your site or create a skin for it.
+This implies that it doesn't _"end up as much in your way"_, as you apply your own custom design to your site, or create a skin for it.
 This trait of Micro also results in a _tiny_ bandwidth consumption.

 In addition to a general sane default styling of your HTML elements, most form HTML elements also have some styling for you, that